External Payment Types

 var message =

-"I cannot connect to my server and open a shift.";
+"I cannot connect to my server and open the shift.";

 PluginContext.Operations.AddNotificationMessage(message, "SamplePaymentPlugin");